trustoverip/TechArch/GOVERNANCE.md

   exception is if the Governance Committee ( GC) votes to approve the change despite the opposition.
 Usually, involving the GC is unnecessary.

-### Maintainer activities

-* Helping users and novice contributors
-* Contributing code and documentation changes that improve the project
-* Reviewing and commenting on issues and pull requests
-* Participation in working groups
-* Merging pull requests

 ## Administrators

-* Administrators are responsible for setting repository settings and allocating new access controls for community.
+Administrators are responsible for setting repository settings and allocating new access controls for community.

-### Administrator Activities
+### Activities

 * Setting a Github feature in the repo.
 * Adding a person as a maintainer.